practicalli/clojure/clojure-tools/repl/repl-uncovered.md

 The REPL can run all of your code or simply get the result of an individual expression.
 You can inspect runtime values and continually develop your code without having to restart each time.

 > **Hint** If you are not using the REPL for your Clojure development you are missing out on a highly productive workflow.
-Once you start using a REPL as part of you developement cycle you will feel lost without one.
+Once you start using a REPL as part of you development cycle you will feel lost without one.